elmejdki/Css-challenge/README.md

 # CSS Challenge

-> This is a css challenge done by me, where I hae received a mockup and tried to clone it with HTML and CSS
+> This is a css challenge done by me, where I had received a mockup and tried to clone it with HTML and CSS

 ![screenshot](./Screenshot.png)